tyleralgigi/NCAA-NN/README.md

 # ALBURT AI
 ## version 1.0.0

   Welcome to my first AI project in python.
 This project is used to predict National Collegiate Athletic Association (NCAA) mens basketball scores.
-My reasoning for developing this project was to be able to compare my predictions to more known big name company predictions like ESPN, OddSharks,CBSSports, etc. This is a completed project and one that I will mostly likely be leaving in its current state.
+My reasoning for developing this project was to be able to compare my predictions to more known big name company predictions like ESPN, OddSharks,CBSSports, etc.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See Installing and Run AI on how to get started with running this project on your own machine.
+See deployment for notes on how to deploy the project on a live system.

-*This project uses Keras API running the CPU version of Tensorflow.
-If you want this project to comply in a timely manner please make sure you system is able to handle the calculations and examples per second.*

 ### Installing